Curious4Tech/Proxmox-VE-on-Hyper-V/README.md

 6. ### Connect the Virtual Hard Disk
    - Create a **virtual hard disk** with at least **32 GB** of storage for Proxmox VE.
+   - **Choose a location** to store the VM files or accept the default location.

      ![image](https://github.com/user-attachments/assets/ba260e9d-b38c-4688-ae90-500021329b04)